v-rajagt/IntuneDocs/intune/configuration/device-restrictions-android-for-work.md

 ### Power settings

-- **Time to lock screen**: Set the amount of idle time required before the device locks.
+- **Time to lock screen**: This setting limits the length user can set on the Device, It increases or decreases the option's available to end user to be set manually on device.
 - **Screen on while device plugged in**: Choose which power sources cause the device's screen to stay on when plugged in.

 ### Users and Accounts settings